Sage/streamlinejs/README.md

 The second one is to create your own loader with the `register` API.
 See the [loader example](https://github.com/Sage/streamlinejs/blob/master/examples/loader/loader.md) for details.

-Compiling will give you the fastest startup time because your application will directly load the compiled `*.js` files but the loader API has a cache option which comes close and saves you a compilation pass.
+Compiling will give you the fastest startup time because node will directly load the compiled `*.js` files but the `register` API has a `cache` option which comes close and the loader saves you a compilation pass.

+# Browser-side use

+You have three options to use streamline in the browser:

+* The first one is to compile the source with `_node -c`.
+The compiler generates vanilla Javascript code that you can load with `<script>` directives in an HTML page.
+See the [flows test example](https://github.com/Sage/streamlinejs/blob/master/examples/common/flows-test.html).
+* You can also transform the code in the browser with the `transform` API.
+See the [streamlineMe example](https://github.com/Sage/streamlinejs/blob/master/examples/streamlineMe).
+* A third option is to use the [streamline-require](https://github.com/Sage/streamline-require) infrastructure.
+This is a very efficient browser-side implementation of `require` that lets you load streamlined modules as well as vanilla Javascript modules in the browser.

 # Generation options

 Streamline gives you the choice between generating regular callback-based asynchronous code, or generating code that takes advantage of the [fibers library](https://github.com/laverdet/node-fibers).

 The _callback_ option produces code that does not have any special runtime dependencies.
-You may even use it to generate asynchronous code for the browser.

 The _fibers_ option produces simpler code but requires that you install the fibers library (easy: `npm install fibers`).